elastic/kibana/x-pack/plugins/proxy/syncing.md

 Conflicts are handled by a `first-in wins` strategy -- if a later node also attempts to mark itself as being responsible for a resource, it will lose, and update its routing table to point to the existing node.

+### Initialization handshake

+When the system starts for the first time, all the nodes in the system will attempt to connect and initialize the system by updating the document adding themselves.
+This will either result in a successful update, or a conflict.
+Upon conflict, the node will stop trying to update the document, and then follow the adding a new node strategy.

+### Adding a new node

+When a new node wants to connect, it will get the document from the server and send a message to the oldest node on the list asking it to include it in the document, and then iterate on pulling down the document.
+When the node appears in the document it means that the node is now ready to be used.

 ## Issues

 - The amount of time it takes for a resource to be made available is the `updateInterval * n` where `n` is the number of clients.
 We can make the `updateInterval` smaller and allow clients to check more frequently, but with large numbers of nodes in a cluster this will cause delay before making a resource available for routing purposes.